UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 Instead,
 we can use filename pattern matching and global Git settings to simplify this process.
-We will look closer at each of these in the following few slides.
+We will look closer at each of these two approach in the next couple of slides.

 ---